 Zinc Supports Healthy Blood Sugar

 Zinc is a trace mineral that plays a surprisingly important role in metabolic health.
-A meta‑analysis titled “Effects of Zinc Supplementation Alone or with Multi‑Nutrients on Glucose Control and Lipid Levels in Patients with Type 2 Diabetes” examined how zinc influences blood sugar, insulin sensitivity, and cholesterol levels.
+A recent meta‑analysis examined how zinc influences blood sugar, insulin sensitivity, and cholesterol levels.

 Because type 2 diabetes becomes more common with age, and because zinc intake often declines after 60, this study offers helpful insights for older adults looking to support healthy metabolism through food‑first strategies.